 2. IDENTIFY (ID)

-This function assists organizations/product owners in identifying cybersecurity risks unique to their circumstances and aligning these risks with their broader mission and risk appetite outlined in GOVERN.
-This ensures that cybersecurity measures are prioritized according to their potential impact on the organization’s goals and objectives.
+This CSF function assists organizations and product owners in identifying cybersecurity risks unique to their circumstances and aligning these risks with their broader mission and risk appetite outlined in GOVERN.
+This ensures that cybersecurity measures are prioritized according to their potential impact on the organization's goals and objectives.
+It is a foundational element of the framework core of NIST CSF 2.0.

 |